 Bench warrants are a serious matter and can become more serious if you neglect them.
 Failing to appear for court will not endear you to a judge who is already looking at a case where you have been charged with other crimes.
 If you do not handle a bench warrant properly, it could greatly hurt your underlying case as well as lead to additional charges.

-At The Law Offices of Lloyd Long, our team knows how to advise you on the best course of action for responding to a bench warrant or getting a bench warrant lifted in Philadelphia.
+At The Law Offices of Lloyd Long, our team knows how to advise you on the best course of action for responding to a bench warrant or how to get a bench warrant lifted in Pennsylvania.
 We will help the judge understand your side of the story and to make and advocate for you to face the most minimal possible repercussions.
 If you are concerned about dealing with a bench warrant, call us today at (215) 302-0171 for a free consultation.